lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 # Release Notes {#release-notes}

-Get an insight into the enhancements, critical issues fixed, and known issues in the Adobe Experience Manager Assets Brand Portal 6.4.4.6 release.
+Get an insight into the enhancements, critical issues fixed, and known issues in the Adobe Experience Manager Assets Brand Portal 6.4.4.6 and Brand Portal 6.4.4.7 release.

 ## Release Information {#release-information}